recursehex/Hybrid/docs/type-system.md

 long[] longs = [1000000, 2000000]
 ```

 Arrays are implemented as structs containing a pointer to elements and a size in LLVM IR.
+Array literals regenerate their elements to match the declared element type, so `float[] temps = [98.6, 100.0]` stores true 32-bit floats even though the literal syntax defaults to `double`.
+The same width-aware regeneration applies to character arrays—`schar[] ascii = ['A', 'B']` produces 8-bit code units while `lchar[]` stores full 32-bit values.

+### Strings and Unicode

+`string` values are stored as UTF-16 sequences.
+Every string literal is emitted as a 16-bit array that shares a single global instance: identical literals point at the same address, so pointer equality works while still representing Unicode text correctly.
+Character literals adopt the consumer’s width, so `'😊'` becomes a 32-bit `lchar` in wide contexts, but narrows to `char`/`schar` if it fits the target range.
+Use the sized character aliases (`schar`, `char`, `lchar`) when you need to control storage explicitly.

 ## Variable Declarations